 - Sign up online: you’ll need to fill in a short questionnaire and share a thing or two about yourself.

-- Upload relevant documents, like your NDIS Worker Screening Check (this can take a couple of weeks to process and verify).
+- Upload relevant documents depending on what work you want to do, like your NDIS Worker Screening Check (this can take a couple of weeks to process and verify).
 You can learn about what documents you'll need here.

-- Attend an online induction to learn how to be a great Social Carer and test your problem-solving and interpersonal skills.
+- If you want to provide social supports, attend an online induction to learn how to be a great Social Carer and test your problem-solving and interpersonal skills.

 - Once you’re approved, you can begin applying for jobs (we call them Activities) posted by our Members.

 It’s that simple!
-Like Family is currently hiring Social Carers in NSW, VIC and QLD.
+Like Family is currently hiring Social Carers in NSW, VIC, SA and QLD.
 You don’t need any qualifications, experience or a car; you just need to be passionate about helping others and want to change someone’s life for the better.